Do you ever get the feeling that we’ll never solve all our environmental problems?

 Four stories turned up in my Google alerts for recycling on consecutive days.
 The following stories are dated August 13-15, 2016.

-There are 3,141 counties and county equivalents in the US.
+There are more than 3,000 counties and county equivalents in the US.
 Surely all of them face comparable problems.

 Raisin Township in Adrian County has to deal with illegal dumping at the side of Academy Road and at its drop-off recycling center.
 Someone recently set some discarded mattresses and furniture on fire.